eskarpnes/ConsoleTodo/README.md

 + Quit

-Saves the todo-list and quits the program.
+Saves the todo-list as a binary file called "savedata" in the same folder as the program and quits the program.

 # Testing